logo for nutrition-and-you.com

 Muskmelon

-Muskmelons thought to be originated either from India or ancient Persia or Africa.
-They grow best on draining sandy soil with good irrigation facility, and require honeybees for effective pollination.
-Melons, like mangoes, watermelon are actually summer crops and the season runs from June through August when they are at their best.
+Muskmelons thought to have originated either from India or ancient Persia or Africa.
+Inside the Australian subcontinent, they generally addressed as "rockmelons".
+They grow best on well-draining sandy soil with good irrigation facility and require honeybees for adequate pollination.
+Melons, just as mangoes, watermelon, etc., are summer season fruits.
+Their season runs from April through August, when they are at their best.

-The fruit usually has round or oblong shape, measure 4.5- 6.5 inches in diameter and weigh 450 – 850 gm.
-Internally, the flesh color ranges from orange-yellow to salmon and has soft consistency and juicy texture with a sweet, musky aroma that emanates best in ripe fruits.
-At the center, there is a hollow cavity filled with small off-white color seeds encased in a web of mucilaginous netting.
+Internally, its flesh color ranges from orange-yellow to salmon, has a soft consistency and juicy texture with a sweet, musky aroma that emanates best in the completely ripe fruits.
+At its center, there is a hollow cavity filled with small off-white color seeds encased in a web of mucilaginous netting.

-• Wonderfully delicious with rich flavor, muskmelons are very low in calories and fats; but rich in numerous health promoting poly-phenolic plant derived substances, vitamins and minerals that are required for optimum health.
+1. Wonderfully delicious with rich flavor, cantaloupes are very low in calories (100 g fruit has just 34 calories) and fats.
+Nonetheless, the fruit is rich in numerous health promoting polyphenolic plant-derived compounds, vitamins, and minerals that are absolute for optimum health.

-• The fruit is an excellent source of Vitamin A, (provides about 112% of recommended daily levels) one of the highest among fruits.
-Vitamin A is a powerful antioxidant and is essential for vision.
-Vitamin A is also required for maintaining healthy mucus membranes and skin.
-Consumption of natural fruits rich in vitamin A known to help to protect from lung and oral cavity cancers.
+2. The fruit is an excellent source of Vitamin-A, (100 g provides 3382 IU or about 112% of recommended daily levels) one of the highest among Cucurbita fruits.
+Vitamin-A is a powerful antioxidant and is essential for healthy vision.
+It is also required for maintaining healthy mucosa and skin.
+Consumption of natural fruits rich in vitamin-A has been known to help protect from lung and oral cavity cancers.

-• It is also rich in antioxidant flavonoids such as beta carotene, lutein, zeaxanthin and cryptoxanthin.
-These antioxidants have the ability to help protect cells and other structures in the body from oxygen free radicals and hence; offer protection against colon, prostate, breast, endometrial, lung, and pancreatic cancers.
+3. Cantaloupes also rich in antioxidant flavonoids such as beta-carotene, lutein, zeaxanthin, and cryptoxanthin.
+These antioxidants have the ability to help protect cells and other structures in the body from oxygen-free radicals and hence, offer protection against colon, prostate, breast, endometrial, lung, and pancreatic cancers.

-• Zeaxanthin, an important dietary carotenoid, selectively absorbed into the retinal macula lutea in the eye where it is thought to provide antioxidant and protective light-filtering functions; thus it protects eyes from "Age related macular degeneration" (ARMD) disease in the elderly.
+5. Zeaxanthin, an important dietary carotenoid, selectively absorbed into the retinal macula lutea in the eye where it is thought to provide antioxidant and protective UV light-filtering functions.
+It, thus, offers protection of eyes from "Age-related macular degeneration" (ARMD) disease in the elderly.

-• It is a good source of potassium.
-Potassium in an important component of cell and body fluids and helps control heart rate and blood pressure; thus offers protection against stroke and coronary heart diseases.
+6. It is an ideal source of electrolyte, potassium.
+100 g fruit provides 267 mg of this electrolyte.
+Potassium is an important component of cell and body fluids and helps control heart rate and blood pressure.
+It thus offers protection against stroke and coronary heart diseases.

-• The fruit also contain good amounts of B-complex vitamins, such as niacin, pantothenic acid and vitamin C and manganese.
-Consumption of foods rich in vitamin C helps body develop resistance against infectious agents and scavenge harmful oxygen free radicals.
-Manganese is used by the body as a co-factor for the antioxidant enzyme superoxide dismutase.
-Commercially, muskmelons are being used to extract an enzyme known as superoxide dismutase (SOD) which is essential for maintaining strong antioxidant defences in the human body.
+8. Regular consumption of foods rich in vitamin-C helps the human body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.
+The human body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.
+Commercially, muskmelons are being used to extract an enzyme superoxide dismutase (SOD), which plays a vital role as a first-line antioxidant defense in the human body.

 See the table below for in depth analysis of nutrients: